 When you have to plot all your improvement ideas onto the customer journey, you’ll immediately see which ones address your customers’ biggest pains and frustrations.Service Design

-By using insights to identify the areas that need more attention, you can dedicate more resource to their resolution.
+By using insights to identify the areas that need most attention, you can dedicate more resource to their resolution.

 Therefore, not only is your customer journey now tailored for every outcome, the changes have been made in full knowledge of what wasn’t previously working.

-Consistent mapping permits continuous optimisation and delivery of a customer experience that really works.
+Consistent mapping permits continuous optimisation and delivery of a customer experience that works for everyone.

 5. Align Goals With Practice